-(CNN) -- Here's a look at the life of seven-time Formula One world champion Michael Schumacher, who is currently in critical condition after a skiing accident in December 2013.
+Here’s a look at the life of seven-time Formula One world champion Michael Schumacher.

 Birth place: Hurth-Hermulheim, Germany